 Capital Credits are one of the most unique and rewarding benefits you have as a member of an electric cooperative.
-The cooperative will notify you yearly of your capital credit allocations.

 One of the cooperative advantages is that we provide our members with “at cost” service, which means we do not exist to earn a profit.
-Investor-owned utilities, on the other hand, maximize their profits from their customers with purpose of paying dividends to their stockholders.
-At a cooperative, there is not stock to be purchased or sold; our members own our business.
+Investor-owned utilities, on the other hand, maximize their profits from their customers with the purpose of paying dividends to their stockholders.
+At a cooperative, there is no stock to be purchased or sold; our members own our business.

 Because Pioneer Electric is a cooperative, owned by its members, it does not technically earn profits.
 Instead, any revenues over and above the cost of doing business are considered “margins.”
 These margins represent an interest-free loan of operating capital by the membership to the cooperative.
 This loan allows Pioneer Electric to finance capital needs of the cooperative, with the intent that this capital be repaid to you in later years.